akhandpuresoftware/arm-software-developers/content/en/cloud/eks/wordpress_deployment.md

         persistentVolumeClaim:
           claimName: mysql-pv-claim
 ```
 This file will deploy a pod with a MySQL container.
 There are three objects defined.
-The first object is a Service object.
+The first object (line 2) is a Service object.
 This will create a service called wordpress-mysql.
 This service will be assigned to be the front end to the MySQL pod through the use of a selector.
 Therefore, whenever a pod within the cluster wants to communicate with the MySQL pod, it will communicate using the wordpress-mysql service name.

 The next object defined (line 16) is a Persistent Volume Claim (PVC).
 This object is used to mount storage inside the MySQL pod.
 A key point to understand is that the PVC object is not what creates the storage.
 It is a declaration of a type of storage that we want available to the cluster.
 As shown above, we are declaring that we need 5GiB of storage.